Tutorials

 And, of course, your laser-cut design.

-Adjustments to your design
+Modifications to your design

 Makercase does not have its own setting for finger extension.
-But if you add 1mm to the material thickness and set that, you still get a similar result.
+But if you add 1mm to the material thickness and set that you still get a similar result.

-makercase laser designing
+makercase laser design

 boxes py laser file generator

-In Onshape, you can use the LaserJoint script.
+In Onshape you can use the LaserJoint script.
 That has an option 'Pin face offset' that allows you to set the extension.

 onshape cad software laser joint